SamueldeWeerd/map-feature-matching-model/README.md

 Cut out a map section based on geometry and perform feature matching with automatic buffer optimization.

 This endpoint combines map cutting and feature matching with intelligent buffer selection:
-1. Automatically tests multiple buffer sizes (100m, 500m, 800m, 2000m) around the input geometry
+1. Automatically tests multiple buffer sizes around the input geometry
 2. Cuts out georeferenced map sections for each buffer size
-3. Performs KAZE feature matching for each buffer size
+3. Performs feature matching for each buffer size
 4. Selects the buffer size that produces the most inlier matches
 5. Returns the best matching results with detailed comparison data